readthedocs/blog/building-docs-in-pull-requests.rst

 To conclude, I would like to say this was a much needed feature for Read the Docs and also its users.
 This feature will improve our platform and make it a true Continuous Documentation platform.
 I think that many users will benefit from this feature.

-We will extend on this feature and integrate it to other platforms like GitLab and BitBucket in the near future.
-If there are additional features you'd like to see for building documentation in pull requests, please `let us know <mailto:team@readthedocs.org>`_.
+We will keep making improvements along the way for a better user experience.

 .. _Project Ideas: https://github.com/readthedocs/readthedocs.org/blob/3.5.3/docs/gsoc.rst#autobuild-docs-for-pull-requests
 .. _Maksudul Haque: https://github.com/saadmk11